 by Staff Writers

-The launch marked the 184th mission for the nation's Long March rocket family.
+The launch is the 193rd mission for the Long March rocket family.

 Source: Source: Xinhua

 The Chinese Space Program - News, Policy and Technology

 China News from SinoDaily.com

 |The content herein, unless otherwise known to be public domain, are Copyright 1995-2014 - Space Media Network.
 All websites are published in Australia and are solely subject to Australian law and governed by Fair Use principals for news reporting and research purposes.
 AFP, UPI and IANS news wire stories are copyright Agence France-Presse, United Press International and Indo-Asia News Service.
 ESA news reports are copyright European Space Agency.
 All NASA sourced material is public domain.
 Additional copyrights may apply in whole or part to other bona fide parties.
 Advertising does not imply endorsement, agreement or approval of any opinions, statements or information provided by Space Media Network on any Web page published or hosted by Space Media Network.
 Privacy Statement All images and articles appearing on Space Media Network have been edited or digitally altered in some way.
 Any requests to remove copyright material will be acted upon in a timely and appropriate manner.
 Any attempt to extort money from Space Media Network will be ignored and reported to Australian Law Enforcement Agencies as a potential case of financial fraud involving the use of a telephonic carriage device or postal service.|